top of page

 Does Semaglutide interact with other medications?

 Semaglutide's interactions with other medications are currently unknown, but your risk of getting low blood sugar may be higher if you're taking medicines that can cause low blood sugar, such as sulfonylurea or insulin.
+Tirzepatide can also interfere with certain oral medications, such as birth control pills, by slowing gastric emptying.
 Please consult a medical provider about possible interactions.

 bottom of page